Maithree Wickremesinghe

 Wickremesinghe is the founding director of the Centre for Gender Studies at the University of Kelaniya and a visiting professor on gender and women's studies at other educational institutions including the University of Colombo and University of Sussex.
-She has focused on gender equity and equality policy strategies, conducting gender sensitization trainings, and evaluating women’s and gender programs for local and international organizations for more than 25 years.
+She has focused on gender equity and equality policy strategies, conducting gender sensitisation trainings, and evaluating women's and gender programs for local and international organizations for more than 25 years.

 Family and education

-The only child of Senevi B. Wickremasinghe and Shiranee Wickremasinghe (née Bandaratilaka) of Nawala, Koswatte, she attended Musaeus College, a private girl's school in Colombo.
-She graduated from King's College London with a BA (Hons) degree in English and went on to complete her MA degree in Women’s Studies at the University of Colombo.
-She had gained her Ph.D. degree from the Institute of Education, University of London, specializing in feminist research methodology in Sri Lanka.
+The only child of Senevi B. Wickremasinghe and Shiranee Wickremasinghe (née Bandaratilaka) of Nawala, Koswatte, she attended Musaeus College, a private girls' school in Colombo.
+She graduated from King's College London with a BA (Hons) degree in English and went on to complete her MA degree in women's studies at the University of Colombo.
+She had gained her Ph.D. degree from the Institute of Education, University of London, specialising in feminist research methodology in Sri Lanka.
 In 1994, she married Ranil Wickremesinghe.
 In July 2022 she became the First Lady of Sri Lanka when Ranil became the President of Sri Lanka.
-She is the first Presidential spouse with a Ph.D in Sri Lanka.
+She was the first presidential spouse with a Ph.D. in Sri Lanka.

-Aacademia

-Maithree Wickremesinghe has delivered keynotes and addressed plenaries at academic and professional fora in Spain, Kenya, India, Pakistan, South Korea, China and United States of America.